WW – the new WeightWatchers – named official provider of the Healthier You: NHS England Diabetes Prevention Programme

 as part of world’s largest programme for the prevention of type 2 diabetes

-Healthier You participants will receive access to WW’s clinically-proven and award-winning programme, tailored to help reduce the risk of developing type 2 diabetes
+Healthier You participants will receive access to WW’s clinically-proven and award-winning weight-loss programme, tailored to help reduce the risk of developing type 2 diabetes

 LONDON, Friday 29 March 2019 – WW – the new Weight Watchers – has been selected by the NHS in England to help address the growing type 2 diabetes epidemic as an official Diabetes Prevention Programme provider.